dinau/nelua-platformer/README.md

 ---

-Writing a 2D Platform Game in [NeLua language](https://github.com/edubart/nelua-lang) with SDL2.
+Tutorial: Writing a 2D Platform Game in [NeLua language](https://github.com/edubart/nelua-lang) with SDL2.

 This repository has been inherited from [Nim-Platformer](https://github.com/def-/nim-platformer) and [LuaJIT-Platformer](https://github.com/dinau/luajit-platformer) project.